BitcoinCacheMachine/BitcoinCacheMachine/README.md

 2) Run `bcm init`, which initializes your management host (i.e., [SDN Controller](https://www.sdxcentral.com/sdn/definitions/sdn-controllers/)).
 This command downloads and installs BCM software dependencies including `docker-ce`. `bcm init` builds the relevant docker images used at the management computer including those required for Trezor integration.
 3) Create a cluster by running `bcm cluster create`.
 A BCM cluster is defined as one or more LXD endpoints (computers) with a private networking environment that is low latency and high bandwidth, such as a home or office LAN.
 4) Deploy essential BCM data center components by running `bcm provision`.
 The components deployed by `bcm provision` are common to ALL BCM deployments and include TOR services (SOCKS5 proxy, TOR-enabled DNS, & TOR Control), docker registries, and a kafka logging stack.
 The BCM SDN Controller intelligently deploys components across failure domains (i.e., individual x86_64) to achieve local high-availability.
 5) WORK IN PROGRESS:  Use `bcm stack deploy` to deploy supported software to your BCM data center workloads.
 Planned software includes [clightning](https://github.com/ElementsProject/lightning), [lnd](https://github.com/lightningnetwork/lnd) & [eclair](https://github.com/ACINQ/eclair) lightning daemons, [OpenTimestamps Server](https://github.com/opentimestamps/), various wallet interfaces and/or RPC interfaces (e.g., for desktop application integration), [esplora block explorer from Blockstream](https://github.com/Blockstream/esplora), [lightning-charge](https://github.com/ElementsProject/lightning-charge), etc..
 Each `bcm stack deploy` command will automatically deploy dependent services.
 For example, if you run `bcm stack deploy esplora --testnet`, bitcoind in testnet mode will be provisioned if it doesn't already exist.
-Individual services (e.g., bitcoind RPC, lnd gRPC, web-based wallet interfaces, etc.) can optionally be exposed as authenticated stealth onion services, all without filddling with external firewalls.
+Individual services (e.g., bitcoind RPC, lnd gRPC, web-based wallet interfaces, etc.) can optionally be exposed as authenticated stealth onion services allowing your TOR-enabled smartphone to securly access various interfaces from the Internet.

 Each of the commands listed above has a reverse command, e.g., `bcm stack undeploy` (5), `bcm deprovision` (4), `bcm cluster destroy` (3), and `bcm reset` (2).
 Consider running `bcm info` to determine your active environment variables. `bcm show` provides an overview of your LXC containers, storage volumes, networks, images, etc..